-Pursuant to the terms of a registration rights agreement, HSS registered notes having substantially identical terms as the 2026 Notes with the SEC as part of an offer to exchange registered notes for the 2026 Notes.
+Pursuant to the terms of a registration rights agreement, we have registered notes having substantially identical terms as the 2026 Notes with the SEC as part of an offer to exchange registered notes for the 2026 Notes.
 This exchange offer expired May 11, 2017 with 99.98% of the 2026 Notes being tendered for exchange.

-Note 12.
+Note 10.
 Income Taxes